FINRA fines Texas firm $1.75 mln for supervisory problems over bonuses

-NEW YORK (Reuters) - The Financial Industry Regulatory Authority fined Houston-based VALIC Financial Advisors for failing to adequately supervise brokers during a time when the firm paid them more to put clients in certain proprietary accounts.
+NEW YORK, Nov 28 (Reuters) - The Financial Industry Regulatory Authority fined Houston-based VALIC Financial Advisors for failing to adequately supervise brokers during a time when the firm paid them more to put clients in certain proprietary accounts.

 The announcement comes as FINRA conducts a review of sales practices and incentives at its 4,000 member firms to try to root out policies that encourage brokers to put profits ahead of clients' interests.